Women's History Month 2020

-The Student Life Multicultural Center, along with offices and centers across campus, is proud to present the calendar of events for the annual university-wide celebration of Women's History Month.
+The Student Life Multicultural Center, along with offices, centers, and student organizations across campus, is proud to present the calendar of events for the annual university-wide celebration of Women's History Month.

 Women's History Month is the designated month worldwide that highlights contributions of women to events in history and contemporary society.
 The month features a variety of panels, lectures, socials, women's sports and community activities and events.
 All are welcome to come and celebrate the achievements and progress of women!